Growli

 Toxicity to pets

-Wandering dude is mildly toxic to pets.
+Wandering dude is toxic to pets.
 The sap of Tradescantia species can cause contact dermatitis in pets and people.
-ASPCA lists Tradescantia zebrina as mildly toxic to cats and dogs.
+ASPCA lists Tradescantia zebrina as toxic to cats and dogs.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.